shubham327goyal/shubham327goyal/README.md

 </h1>

 <h3 align='center'>
   I'm a CSE final year student at NITH.
 Currently I'm working as a Machine Learning Engineering Intern at The Tann Mann Foundation.
-I'm a Machine learning , Deep leanring , Computer Vision and Data Science enthusiast.
+I'm a Machine learning , Deep learning , Computer Vision and Data Science enthusiast.
 Feel free to connect with me at :
 </h3>